Ao28th28thedev/Ao28th28thedev/README.md

 - 2.30.0 | New Nicknames!

   This update has new nicknames and Winterfest!
+The nicknamer thing also got redesigned.

 - Current Version | Multiplayer Mode!